echo-hydro/wisemanlab.github.io/contact/index.md

 ### The Scripps Research Campus can be reached:
 * #### by car:
-  * We are located in the The Skaggs Institute (Molecular Biology) building on the Scripps Research campus.
+  * We are located in the The Skaggs Institute (Molecular Biology) building on the Scripps Research campus (see map).
 Our physical address is Scripps South Driveway, La Jolla, CA 92037.
 There is a tiered parking lot located in front our building that is available for visitor parking (see map).
-  * If being dropped off (by rideshare), Scripps South Driveway, La Jolla, CA 92037 as an address.
+  * If being dropped off (by rideshare), please use Scripps South Driveway, La Jolla, CA 92037 as an address.
 There is convenient parking circle  to let a passenger out in front of the Molecular Biology building.

 ### Once on campus, proceed to the Skaggs Institute (Molecular Biology) building:
 1. You can enter into doors on either side of the building, but you will require key card access.
 Please call our lab for access.